 About David Schoenbaum

-David Schoenbaum, a professional historian and lifelong amateur violinist, has written for the New York Times, the Washington Post, The Economist, and many other publications.
-His previous books include Hitler’s Social Revolution and The United States and the State of… More about David Schoenbaum
+David Schoenbaum, a professional historian and lifelong amateur violinist, has written for The New York Times, The Washington Post, The Economist, and many other publications.
+His books include The United States and the State of Israel, The Violin: A Social… More about David Schoenbaum

 Ebook | $14.99